sam-hatley/jobsearch/README.md

 | fuzzywuzzy | Applies fuzzy matching to job titles |
 | pyperclip | Copies job links to clipboard after sorting |

+You'll also need to have:
+- Chrome or a [chromedriver](https://chromedriver.chromium.org/downloads) installed for undetected-chromedriver
-You'll also need to have a ```jobs.txt``` file in the same folder as main.py: it's a text file with a list of search queries, separated by line.
+- a ```jobs.txt``` file in the same folder as main.py: it's a text file with a list of search queries, separated by line.
 If your query is more than one word, separate it with spaces or a "+".
 Case doesn't matter.
 It should look something like the below:

 ```
 Janitor